-The penalties for FR law violation depend on the number of offenses you have within a five-year period.
-Violator penalties could include a 90-day to two-year license suspension and reinstatement fees ranging from \$125-\$550, in addition to paying for at-fault damages.
+The penalties for financial responsibility law violation depend on the number of offenses you have within a five-year period.
+Violator penalties could include a 90-day to two-year license suspension and reinstatement fees ranging from \$125 to \$550, in addition to paying for at-fault damages.